How To Feed A Loon

 Hot and Sweet Dipping Sauce

 This Hot and Sweet Dipping Sauce has just enough heat to make it feel good.
-If you want it extra spicy, add another tsp of the chili sauce.
-If less spice, then go with just ½ tsp of the chili sauce.
+If you want it extra spicy, add another teaspoon of the chili sauce.
+If less spice, then go with just ½ teaspoon of the chili sauce.
 This is a perfect sauce for dumplings, fried shrimp balls, and grilled meats and fish.

 Print Pin Rate